OpenASR/idiolect/README.md

 ## Contributing

-Run the following command from the project root directory:
+Contributors who have IntelliJ IDEA installed can simply open the project.
+Otherwise, run the following command from the project's root directory:

 `./gradlew runIde -PluginDev`

+## Architecture

+Idear is implemented using the [IntelliJ Platform SDK](https://www.jetbrains.org/intellij/sdk/docs/intro/welcome.html).
 For more information about the plugin architecture, please refer to [the wiki page](https://github.com/OpenASR/idear/wiki/Architecture).

-## Architecture

 ### Plugin Actions